marcus-grant/notes/pcde-course-overview.md

 ### Connect with your Fellow Learners

-Just because you are viewing course material on your own, doesn't mean that you're the only one persuing this certificate.
+Just because you are viewing course material on your own, doesn't mean that you're the only one pursuing this certificate.
 Use [Slack][pcde-slack] to connect with others, ask questions, and get some help from your peers.
 They may have the same difficulties as you or